briandconnelly/nicheconstruct/paper/05_discussion.md

 ## Cooperation as Niche Construction

 In our model, niche construction and adaptation are independent of cooperation, which allows us to focus on hitchhiking.
-However, by increasing the size of the subpopulation, this form of cooperation can itself be seen as a kind of niche construction.
+However, cooperative behaviors often alter the environment, which can be seen as niche construction.
-Cooperative benefits often take similar forms in natural systems.
 For example, bacteria produce a host of extracellular products that scavenge soluble iron [@griffin2004cooperation], digest large proteins [@darch2012density; @diggle2007cooperation], and reduce the risk of predation [@cosson2002pseudomonas], among many others [@west2007social].
 As in our model, these forms of cooperation are likely to increase local subpopulation density.
 While many studies have focused on how the environment affects the evolution of these cooperative traits, relatively few have addressed how the environmental changes created by these products feed back to influence evolution.